Scientific Basis for

 Psychiatric Disorders 447

 pruriens).
-The seeds of this plant, which are also edible as a vegetable, are used in the
+The seeds of this plant, which are also edible as a

-treatment of depression and also for treatment of Parkinsonism because of high levadopa
+treatment of Parkinsonism because of high levadopa

 (L-DOPA) content.